-- Additions that are undertaken after a determination has been made that the existing structure cannot accommodate new space requirements and will not alter the character of the host structure. - Additions that protect and maintain original architectural features during construction. - Additions that minimize the loss of any architectural details or features. - Additions that are subordinate to and compatible with the style and scale of the host structure. - Side additions that are located a minimum of twenty feet behind the principle street-facing façade, or at the rear additions that are inconspicuous from the street. - Additions that are designed with clear distinctions between the historic house and non-historic features. - Second story additions that are set back from the front of the house and inconspicuous from the street. - Porch additions that enhance the character of the host structure and do not diminish the established architectural integrity of the host structure.
+- Additions that are undertaken after a determination has been made that the existing structure cannot accommodate new space requirements and will not alter the character of the host structure. - Additions that protect and maintain original architectural features during construction. - Additions that minimize the loss of any architectural details or features. - Additions that are subordinate to and compatible with the style and scale of the host structure. - Side additions that are located behind the principal street-facing façade, or rear additions that are unnoticeable from the street. - Additions that are designed with some distinction between the historic house and non-historic features. - Second story additions that are set back from the front of the house and inconspicuous from the street. - Porch additions on side or rear elevations that enhance the character of the host structure and do not diminish the established architectural integrity of the host structure. - Additions that are differentiated from the host structure, e.g. by a recess in wall plane, lower roof height, or vertical trim piece.

-- Additions that are too large in scale that they compete with the massing proportions of the host structure. - Additions that are incompatible or detract from the architectural style of the host structure. - Additions that removes, damage or destroy original architectural details or character-defining features. - Additions that are located closer that twenty feet of the principle façade of the host structure. - Pool screen enclosure additions that overwhelm the massing of a historic house.
+- Additions that are too large in scale that they compete with the massing proportions of the host structure. - Additions that are incompatible or detract from the architectural style of the host structure. - Additions that remove, damage, or destroy original architectural details or character-defining features. - Additions that project into the front yard area beyond the principal façade of the host structure. - Pool screen enclosure additions that overwhelm the massing of a historic house.

-4.6 NEW RESIDENTIAL CONSTRUCTION AND INFILL DEVELOPMENT
+NEW RESIDENTIAL CONSTRUCTION AND INFILL 4.6 DEVELOPMENT